White House, Republicans dig in ahead of budget talks

 "What might that mean for our employees?
 If the sequester order requires a 5.0% cut, the impact could be up to 13 furlough days," he said.
 That would likely mean four furlough days by June 1, he said.

+Education Secretary Arne Duncan said as many as 40,000 teachers would eventually lose their jobs under the cuts.
+School districts heavily dependent on federal aid would have to decide as early as next week whether to lay off teachers or cut the number of school days.

-(Additional reporting by Mark Felsenthal, Rick Cowan and Valerie Volcovici; Writing by Alistair Bell; Editing by Tim Dobbyn, Lisa Shumaker and Jackie Frank)
+(Additional reporting by Mark Felsenthal and Valerie Volcovici; Writing by Alistair Bell; Editing by Tim Dobbyn)